object-oriented-python/object-oriented-programming/doc/source/8_debugging.rst

 one-dimensional data :class:`~pandas.Series`.
 A :class:`pandas.Series` can be indexed and sliced like any other Python :ref:`sequence type <typesseq>`.
-This very high level introduction is all we'll need to use pandas in demonstrations this week.
+This very high level introduction is all we'll need to use pandas in demonstrations in this chapter.
 Much more documentation is available on the `pandas website <https://pandas.pydata.org/docs/>`__.

 .. note::